seahorn/crab/README.md

 # How to implement new numerical abstract domains #

-In addition to the previous API, for numerical domains it is also required to implement the API described in numerical_domains_api.hpp:
+In addition to the previous API, for numerical domains it is also required to implement the API described in `numerical_domains_api.hpp`:

     typedef linear_expression< Number, VariableName > linear_expression_t;
     typedef linear_constraint< Number, VariableName > linear_constraint_t;